zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

   The list of supported toolchains that can build this board.
 This should match one of the values used for 'ZEPHYR_GCC_VARIANT' when building on the command line
 ram:
-  Available RAM on the board.
-This is used to match testcase requirements
+  Available RAM on the board (specified in KB).
+This is used to match testcase requirements.
+If not specified we default to 128KB.
 flash:
-  Available FLASH on the board.
-This is used to match testcase requirements
+  Available FLASH on the board (specified in KB).
+This is used to match testcase requirements.
+If not specified we default to 512KB.
 testing:
   testing relating keywords to provide best coverage for the features of this board.